Skip to content

 Methodology

-The math, the constants, and the assumptions behind every number we show.
+The math, the constants, and the assumptions behind every output on this site.
 If something looks off, this is the page that explains why.

 Federal income tax